wfu-dmds/wfu-dmds.github.io/people/james-zhao/index.md

 *Wake Forest University*

-B.S. in Mathematical Statistics and B.A. in Computer Science, 2023
+B.S. in Mathematical Statistics and B.A. in Computer Science, class of 2025
 :::
 :::